voyager-admin/voyager/docs/bread/formfields/media-picker.md

 # Media Picker

-The media-picker provides an easy way to the [media manager](../../media-manager.md)
+The media-picker provides an easy way to use the [media manager](../../media-manager.md) as a powerful formfield for your BREADs.

+## Picking files

+There are two ways to pick files.
+1. Double click the file you want to pick
+2. Select multiple files and hit the button "Select X files"

+{% hint style="info" %}
+Files that are already picked will be removed when picking them again
+{% endhint %}

+## Options

+### Max

+Defines the maximum amount of files that can be picked.
+0 means infinity.
+When using 1 as the maximum, the currently picked file will automatically be replaced when picking another.

 ## Using media files in your model